-Every year, approximately 1.25 million people die in car accidents around the country.
-Some of them die at the scene, while others survive long enough to receive medical treatment, but tragically succumb to their injuries.
+Every year, millions of people die in car accidents around the country.
+Some people die at the scene.
+Other victims survive long enough to receive medical treatment but tragically succumb to their injuries.

 This government employee will assess a variety of factors to determine whether a driver was “criminally culpable” in causing the death.
 District attorneys will often consider whether:

-- The accident resulted from under the influence of drugs or alcohol.
+- The accident resulted from driving under the influence of drugs or alcohol.
 Driving while impaired by drugs or alcohol is illegal in Pennsylvania.
 A fatal drunk or drugged driving accident frequently leads to criminal charges against the driver.

 The lawyer’s investigation may include inquiring whether the accident resulted from:

 - Mechanical failures.
 If a defective car part causes a car to crash, then the lawyer representing the family of the victim will want to explore whether that failure resulted from a defect that made the part “unreasonably dangerous.”
 Under Pennsylvania law, manufacturers of “unreasonably dangerous” car parts face potential legal liability for the harm their defective products cause, including car accidents resulting in a fatality.
 Similarly, auto mechanics can be liable if repairs they performed (or failed to perform) on a vehicle made it unreasonably dangerous and caused an accident.

 - Over-serving alcohol to a bar or restaurant patron.
 Under Pennsylvania law, it is illegal for bars and restaurants to serve alcohol to a patron who is "visibly intoxicated."
 Violating that law can saddle those establishments with legal liability for wrongful death if a patron causes a fatal drunk driving accident.